mishradinky/mm-cancel-flow-task-Dinky/README.md

-# Migrate Mate - Dynamic Subscription Cancellation Flow
+# Cancel Flow Task - Dynamic Subscription Cancellation Flow

-A fully dynamic, production-ready subscription cancellation flow with A/B testing, analytics, responsive design, and comprehensive configuration management.
+A Next.js 15 application that provides a dynamic subscription cancellation flow with A/B testing capabilities.
+This project demonstrates a sophisticated approach to subscription retention through configurable cancellation flows, offers, and user experience optimization.

 ## 🚀 Features